modyo/modyo-docs/docs/brand/logo.md

 ### Alliances

-Separate free space rules are applied to align association logos.
+Separate free space rules are applied align our logo with associated logos.
 Use the width of an "M" as a guide for a gap between the Modyo logo and partner logos.

 <img src="https://cloud.modyocdn.com/uploads/b9ede6ad-e4ba-4a4c-9ba1-e775e7dbe948/original/Zona_de_exclusion.png" style="height:200px;margin-left: 0;" alt="logo Alliances">

-You can change the color of the two logos together, just white.
+You can change the color of the two logos together to white.
 When you need to do that, put a simple, perfect square in the middle to separate the two logos.
 The size of the square should provide an optical balance between the two logos.

 <img src="https://cloud.modyocdn.com/uploads/6a854d8f-c149-45d1-b4b1-6c1bb9dc7a29/original/Zona_de_exclusion-1.png" style="height:200px;margin-left: 0;" alt="logo Alliances">